nicolocarpignoli/design-patterns-summary/README.md

 This is a design pattern summary made by me.
 Its aim is to provide a quick reference for the most used design patterns.
 You can quickly see what every pattern is about and the most important use cases selected by me.

-When you have found one or more pattern that suited well for you on solving a problem, you can go deep in tech with the implementation examples.
+When you have found one or more pattern that suited well on solving a problem, you can go deeper in technical details with implementation examples.
 Here there are some interesting (free) web references for the implementations:

 * https://www.tutorialspoint.com/design_pattern/design_pattern_overview.htm
 * https://sourcemaking.com/design_patterns